batlabucd/GenomeMining/README.md

 Once MAKER has been unpacked, go to the /maker/src/ directory.
 In here,type 'perl Buil.PL'.
 This will install a number of dependancies for maker to run (you can choose No for installing MPI, this will not affect maker.
 From here, you can install all depednables by typing:
 './Build installdeps' and './Build install exes'.
 You can see thet build status by typing './Build status'.
 This will tell you what files are needed for maker to run.

 Using './Build', you can make the binaries for SNAP, augustus and exonerate with './Build snap', './Build augustus' and './Build exonerate'.
-The download locations for these binaries can be found in the ;downlaods' file in the src directory in /maker/.
+The download locations for these binaries can be found (or modified) in the 'downloads' file in the src directory in /maker/.

 ==EMBOSS Instillation==